 However, taking the recommended dosage for magnesium while breastfeeding likely isn’t contraindicated.

-I have personally had good success with taking Natural Vitality Magnesium Citrate.
+All in all, magnesium in a recommended dose is generally considered compatible with breastfeeding.
 The best thing to do is talk with your doctor about whether or not it’s safe for you to supplement with any vitamins and minerals during lactation.

 Other articles you may enjoy:

 - Top Signs of Low Milk Supply To Worry About

 - What Does Breastfeeding Do To Your Breasts?